 Giving birth is a wonderful process, but it can be difficult, long and stressful.
 Breathing your baby out is a fantastic technique that can help to make the birthing experience easier.
 Breathing your baby out is a technique to help keep the mother calm and controlled through the use of guided breathing exercises.

 We have collated a few easy techniques to help you during your labour here:

 1. Wait as long as possible before pushing

 Pushing early is an easy way to tire yourself out, emotionally and physically.
 Your body does most of the work for you, gradually dilating and stretching as it prepares for both.
 It is recommended that you try to resist the urge to bear down until the midwives tell you to start pushing.
 The lower your baby is, the stronger the urges will become and they will eventually become so strong that you cannot resist any longer.

-Your face and mouth are physiologically linked to your pelvic floor.
-Your breathing begins and ends at both of those places, respectively.
+Your face and mouth are physiologically linked to your pelvic floor, by ensuring that they are relaxed and your body will react instinctively to reduce tension and tightness.
 When your face, jaw, neck, and shoulders are completely relaxed, it allows your lower pelvic area to relax also.

 At Pregma, we believe in achieving the best possible pregnancy and birth for you possible.
 We have a fantastic team of pregnancy experts who are ready to help and expertly guide you through every aspect of your pregnancy and birth support.
 Please contact our team at 020 3608 2031 for more information.